 Find out the areas in which you think you need to work on, or you lack confidence.
 You may enroll yourself in the courses that suit your requirements and get yourself a credential too!

-Find out a list of online courses that you can join to brush up your skills professionally, a good example is this course.
+Find out a list of online courses that you can join to brush up your skills professionally.

 4. Prepare your content: